filius23/andreasfilser/content/_index.md

 action_link: /about
 action_type: text
 description: |
-  I am a sociologist enjoys both conducting quantitative research and procuring data for others.
+  I am a sociologist enjoying both conducting quantitative research and procuring data for others.
 My own research centres around family sociology, including relationship formation and parents in the labour market.
 I enjoy programming in R and Stata and teaching these skills.
 image_left: false
 images:
 - img/round2.png